andrewtblake/coding-exercise/README.md

 - The `make test` target should display the test runner output
 - Update and extend this `README.md` file, ensuring it is informative, relevant and helpful
 - All content within this `README.md` file is currently just an example and guide, and can be changed as you see appropriate
+- **Stretch goal:** Setup a GitHub Actions pipeline to automate the running of your tests

 ## Required dependencies